How to Avoid These Common Spring Gardening Problems

 Speed Up the Germination Process

-Sometimes seeds have long germination times so be sure to allow them enough time to germinate before you get frustrated from looking at bare soils with nothing popping through and end up tossing them out.
+Sometimes seeds have long germination times, so be sure to allow them enough time to germinate before you get frustrated from looking at bare soil with nothing popping through and end up tossing them out.

 Why You Need to Pre-Sprout Your Seeds

-Pre-sprouting your seeds in damp environments like this help eliminate accidentally drowning them in soil that has been watered too much.
-It also prevents mold from appearing on the top layers of the soil when watered too much and the seeds may rot.
+Pre-sprouting your seeds in damp environments like this helps eliminate accidentally drowning them in soil that has been watered too much.
+It also prevents mold from appearing on the top layers of the soil when watered too much, and the seeds may rot.

 Provide the Best Seedling Environment

-If your seeds still for some reason fail to germinate and you have done all of these steps and beyond, just know it is not your fault and it was their will to not pop through the soil.
+If your seeds still, for some reason, fail to germinate and you have done all of these steps and beyond, just know it is not your fault, and it was their will not pop through the soil.
 I know it’s sad, but take your loss and happily move on.
 Don’t worry, it happens to the best of us.

 • Buy high-quality seeds.